austintackaberry/100-days-of-code/log.md

 ### Day 254: February 6, 2018

+**Today's Progress**: Made battleship with react/redux for coding challenge, attended beer.js

+**Thoughts**: i was surprised that i could make so much progress in one day, but wow i should have started earlier

 ### Day 255: February 7, 2018

+**Today's Progress**: finished battleship

+**Thoughts**: overall im pretty happy with my progress, but if i had started earlier, i would have had time to add styling and testing. given that testing was on the prompt, i doubt i will be getting a call. oh well, it was a good experience.

 ### Day 256: February 8, 2018

 **Today's Progress**: got my new xps 13 9370, updated jobsort description on portfolio

 **Thoughts**: My main goal this month is to contribute to open source. im ready!

+### Day 257: February 9, 2018

+**Today's Progress**: updated jobsort readme to include redux and remove stack overflow/github. also forked react

+**Thoughts**: forking react and reading through the code was awesome! i can't wait to dive in and start making some sense of the code...might take me awhile.

+### Day 258: February 10, 2018

+**Today's Progress**: rearranged technologies for stockit, continued coding vba at work, started reading 30 days of react

+**Thoughts**: determined that i should read 30 days of react, then react docs, then really focusing on the contribution activity

+### Day 259: February 11, 2018

+**Today's Progress**: Reworded jobsort description in portfolio, continued coding vba at work, continued reading 30 days of react

+**Thoughts**: vba sucks. i really wish i was able to code something else at work. looks like i might be able to do some C# work which would be amazing. i want to make a windows desktop app and share it with people at work. not quite as much as i want to code with react/redux, but hey at least it's real coding and id be getting paid to do it.

+### Day 260: February 12, 2018

+**Today's Progress**: Rearranged tech in portfolio, continued coding vba at work, finished reading 30 days of react book

+**Thoughts**: Today, I found out I wasn't going to be able to code C# at work :(

+### Day 261: February 13, 2018

+**Today's Progress**: Improved jobsort readme, continued coding vba at work

+**Thoughts**: Really bummed that I can't do C# coding at work.
+I would need supervisor approval and would need my department to pay for a Microsoft azure subscription. can't even use a free version of visual studio. i really don't like coding in vba. but i guess it's better than nothing. i really need to spend more time diving into react docs.